michaelkeevildown/kibana-traffic-light/README.md

-# Kibana - Traffic Light Visualization
+# Kibana - Traffic Light Visualisation

 ## Considerations
 This has only been tested on the following versions: